Updated on May 2, 2023

 - Getting allergy shots and keeping an EpiPen on hand.

-- To alleviate the effects, use wet, soaked wraps.
+- To get rid of the effects, use wet, soaked wraps.

 - Having someone assist you with the baby so that you can manage your stress and get enough rest.

-- Taking a relaxing bath with cool to lukewarm water, depending on your preference.
+- Taking a relaxing bath with cool to lukewarm water, depending on your preference can help with postpartum acne.

 - Wearing loose, comfortable clothing.
 Weight gain after pregnancy is normal, and your old clothes may no longer fit as well.

-- Keep track of your allergies and try to avoid any allergens that could disrupt your body’s mechanisms.
+- Keep track of your allergies and try to avoid any allergens that could disrupt your body’s mechanisms toward the pregnancy rash.

 - As you learn how to be a parent, be gentle and patient with yourself.
 Don’t ignore your own needs.

-Postpartum hives are a common problem that many women face following childbirth.
-Hives appear when the body’s already compromised immune system reacts to allergens or infections.
-Postpartum hives are also commonly caused by stress and hormonal changes.
+Postpartum hives (Postpartum acne) are a common problem that many women face following childbirth.
+Pregnancy rash appears when the body’s already compromised immune system reacts to allergens or infections.
+Postpartum acne is also commonly caused by stress and hormonal changes.